 Another excellent resource to help children study the artists and the work through art history chronologically is The Annotated Mona Lisa.

 On my Artistic Pursuits page, I have described what I like about these books and the homeschool art curriculum.
 I will not repeat myself here, but encourage you to have a look for yourself to see if it will suits your children, their ages and will be appropriate to the way you want to teach art.
+It teaches the elements of art and also helps you to copy the styles of different artists in different time periods.

 I have used both "I can do all Things" and "Feed my Sheep" Art homeschooling resources from Barry Stebbing and I have found them to be excellent.
 My children sometimes draw while I am reading aloud and these have been easy to use - good instructions and important art techniques are covered.
 I have not used the DVDs, but I can see that these would really add to an art curriculum.